Mirantis/criproxy/README.md

 status requests.
 Level 5 adds dumping `List*` requests which may cause the log to grow fast.
 See
-[fixing log throttling](#fixing-log-throttling) below if you're starting CRI proxy using systemd with log level set to 3 or higher.
+[fixing log throttling](#fixing-log-throttling) below if you're starting CRI Proxy using systemd with log level set to 3 or higher.

 `-logtostderr` directs logging output to stderr (it's part of glog configuration)